Skip to content

 Terminal window

-mxr sync --wait
+mxr sync --status

---wait blocks until the initial sync completes.
 Subsequent syncs are incremental and run automatically in the background once the daemon is up.

 Terminal window